rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 It's only done locally or by a "Continuous Integration" server (such as Jekins, Travis, or Circle).

-### For Allison's Bonzai #

-Searchyll indexes on build, so you can index to your cluster locally by running:

-  BONSAI_URL="https://user_name:password@trial-jekyll-1468587631.us-east-1.bonsai.io" jekyll build

-Or, if you’re going to use it in your deploy:

-  BONSAI_URL="https://user_name:password@trial-jekyll-1468587631.us-east-1.bonsai.io" bin/deploy

-TODO: Explain what this means.

 <a name="ViewLogs"></a>

 ## View Logs and Metrics #

-On the search service webpage.
+On the search service Dashboard:

 <a name="BuildCI"></a>